Find a Loan

 Make the commitment to your boss before starting a coding bootcamp; no employer wants to pay for an employee’s coding bootcamp just to have them leave for another job.
 Reassure them you will stay on and use your new skills at your current company, even if it is a small commitment.
 Another reassurance is showing your employer a return on their investment.
 Find out how much you could save the company having them pay for bootcamp versus how much it would take to hire a new employee.

 Alternative payment options

 Many coding schools allow payment to be made over the course of several months instead of all upfront, and some even offer extensions.
 You might also consider a personal loan from a financial institution, though they carry many of the same risks as private lenders, higher interest rates and shorter payment periods, though there are often fewer restrictions on how you spend the money.
-Don’t let your financial situation get in the way of starting your dream career today.

 Once you’ve decided how to pay for your coding bootcamp, be sure to read How to Prepare for a Coding Bootcamp.